Barbian

-Barbian ([ˈbarbi̯aːn]; Barbiano [barˈbjaːno]) is a comune (municipality) in South Tyrol in northern Italy, located about 15 km northeast of Bolzano.
+Barbian ([ˈbarbi̯aːn]; Barbiano [barˈbjaːno]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 15 km northeast of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,601 and an area of 24.4 km2.

 Barbian borders the following municipalities: Kastelruth, Lajen, Waidbruck, Ritten, and Villanders.

 Frazioni

 The municipality of Barbian contains the frazioni (subdivisions, mainly villages and hamlets) Kollmann (Colma), St. Gertraud (Santa Gertrude), Saubach.

 History

 Place-name

-The city is mentioned for the first time in 994 as Parpian, the name deriving probably from the Latin personal name Barbius, a name also attested in Venetic inscriptions from the Roman era.
+The dwelling is mentioned for the first time in 994 as Parpian, the name deriving probably from the Latin personal name Barbius, a name also attested in Venetic inscriptions from the Roman era.

 Coat-of-arms

 The shield is tierced per fess in argent, vert and sable.
 In the second level are represented three churches: St. Nicholas, St. Gertrude and St. Magdalene, which are located in the mountains above the village.
 The sable bottom is crossed by a thin band of argent and gules, symbolizing the customs bar of the village of Kollmann sited in the municipality.
 The arms were granted in 1970.